Xilinx/dfx-mgr/README.md

 The `-filter` option uses the board name detected from EEPROM at daemon startup and shows only packages that match the current board.
 The EEPROM device paths used for board detection are configured via `eeprom_location` in `daemon.conf` (see [daemon.conf](#daemonconf) section).
-If `eeprom_location` is not configured, board detection is skipped and `-filter` has no effect.
+If `eeprom_location` is not configured or the board name could not be read from EEPROM, `-filter` will return an error indicating that a valid board name is required.
 This helps in multi-board environments to quickly identify compatible accelerators.

 Here is an example of 2-partition designs (see: